In-Person Professional Development

 Access to the online course materials through the Pathwright Online Learning platform

-Two (2) CubeSat kits, which include all of the parts necessary to assemble a working CubeSat emulator during the workshop as well as in class with your students
+Two (2) CubeSat kits, which include all of the parts necessary to assemble a working CubeSat emulator during the training as well as in class with your students

 Access to regular office hours and troubleshooting with TIS staff after the workshop is over, throughout the 2025/2026 school year support program